h5bp/server-configs-nginx/doc/getting-started.md

 ## Verify config and restart nginx
 Verify the config and restart nginx to apply the changes.

-	nginx -tt && service nginx restart
+To verify nginx config (Tests default nginx config file)

+	nginx -t

+**OR**

+To verify a particular nginx config file

+	nginx -t -c nginx.conf

-This will verify the config and on successful verification it'll restart the nginx, otherwise throws error and stops from restarting nginx.
+This will test the nginx config file and throws error if any.
+Otherwise test is successful and you can restart nginx.

+Finally restart nginx to apply the changes

+	/etc/init.d/nginx restart